 There are many, many things to enjoy in Wolfman.
 Aside from the inexplicable fact Benicio del Toro is cast as Lawrence, the son of an English aristocrat – apparently his was the ‘big name’ that had to be attached to bring in the punters – his performance suffers / benefits from a colossal tonal dissonance.
 Unlike Shuler Hensley’s one-note Frankenstein, Del Toro definitely has an indoor-voice – but switches from mumbling into his own chin to screaming “I WILL KILL ALL OF YOU” at the drop of a hat.
 Perhaps this was an effort to show the battle of two warring souls within the unwilling lycanthrope – but there is a such a lack of in-between, that it is hard to see them as facets of the same individual.

 Then, there is Anthony ‘I’ll do any old shit for a cheque’ Hopkins – the ageing don of terrible films, whose Teflon reputation still owes more to his work in The Silence of the Lambs or The Remains of the Day than the endless stream of bilge which followed.
-It’s not to say that Hopkins is bad as Sir John Talbot – in fact the only time I might argue he’s ever phoned in a performance is his cruise-control work as Odin in the Thor franchise – it is to say that he is as hapless in choosing projects as Nicolas Cage.
-He is fabulous as the sneering patriarch, disappointed in his struggling “pup” Lawrence, who he insists was “always the weakest”.
+It’s not to say that Hopkins is bad as Sir John Talbot – in fact the only time I might argue he’s ever phoned in a performance is his cruise-control work as Odin in the Thor franchise – but it is to say that he is as hapless in choosing projects as Nicolas Cage.
+Still, however shoddy this project is, Hopkins is fabulous here as the sneering patriarch, disappointed in his struggling “pup” Lawrence, who he insists was “always the weakest”.
 Everything about his performance is knowingly over-the-top, from the bizarre hunter-pimp garb he spends the film draped in, to his eating of an apple (see the director’s cut.
 He really loves apples, to the extent he won’t even stop eating one to menace an increasingly unnerved Emily Blunt).

 Revelations in the film’s climax eventually tell us that Talbot Senior was the initial wolfman – and that having passed his rare disease on to Lawrence, Lawrence is now “THE HEIR TO MY KINGDOM.”
 This adds a marvellous second wind to Hopkins’ performance – as he clearly relishes the final confrontation, hamming up a prodigal son monologue that meanders marvellously toward a side-splitting fight between the increasingly hirsute father and son.
-Launching themselves at each other in an amusingly ungainly style on all-fours – which the film maintains makes them fearful killing machines, but in my opinion sees them resemble a pair of squabbling hamsters – they grapple and slash at each other in enjoyably clunky 60s-Star Trek fashion.
+Launching themselves at each other in an amusingly ungainly style on all-fours (which the film maintains makes them fearful killing machines, but in my opinion sees them resemble a pair of squabbling hamsters) they grapple and slash at each other in enjoyably clunky 60s-Star Trek fashion.
 I am unclear how much of that fight really deployed the aged Hopkins – but in the close-ups, he seems to be having a whale of a time underneath the makeup; possibly because this is the most hair he’s had in four decades.

 Rocktober Blood (1984)